49 small business ideas for teen entrepreneurs

 2. Crafting bath bombs

 Bath bombs and other fun self-care products are another good option.
-The cost of raw materials is low, meaning you can make a solid profit on each item you sell.
+The cost of raw materials is low, so you can make a solid profit on each item you sell.

 3. Making crafts

 Craft-based businesses can turn a passion into profit.
 You can sell crafts at local events, online, or on platforms like Etsy.
-Keep in mind that Etsy requires you to be 18 to open an account, but minors are permitted to use their parent’s accounts with permission.
+Important: You must be 18 to open an Etsy account, but minors 13 to 17 can buy and sell on Etsy with permission and direct supervision from a parent or legal guardian.
+Other sites may have different restrictions, so always follow an individual site’s requirements.

 4. Designing greeting cards